leomaurodesenv/curriculum-vitae-failures/README.md

 # Curriculum Vitae of Failures

 Most of our lives are made up of small failures, but those failures are often invisible, while successes are always visible.
 In this way, I decided to register the curriculum of my failures to "suit the balance".
-This curriculum was based on the [CV of Failures from Johannes Haushofer (2016)](https://www.princeton.edu/~joha/Johannes_Haushofer_CV_of_Failures.pdf)". _Success is built on 99 percent failure._" (Soichiro Honda) - Enjoy!
+This curriculum was based on the [CV of Failures from Johannes Haushofer (2016)](https://www.princeton.edu/~joha/Johannes_Haushofer_CV_of_Failures.pdf). "_Success is built on 99 percent failure._" (Soichiro Honda) - Enjoy!

 ---
 ## Content